- Environmental Management Systems (Environmental Analysis and Risk Management; Policy Analysis; Resource Conservation)

 Plant & Soil Systems

-The sustainable production systems concentration is a blend of applied agronomy and horticulture, with less emphasis on science and more focus on economics than the other concentrations.
+The sustainable cropping systems concentration is a blend of applied agronomy and horticulture, with less emphasis on science and more focus on economics than the other concentrations.
 It prepares students for careers in management, consulting, agricultural sales, and other production-related occupations.

 Students selecting the environmental horticulture area of concentration will be prepared for careers in ornamental crop production, landscape horticulture, or the production and processing of fruits, nuts, and vegetables.
 Students will become familiar with essential aspects of landscape and interiorscape installation and maintenance.
 Careers include interior and exterior landscape managers, horticulture educations, wholesale production of horticulture plants, retail managers and owners, arboreta, botanical gardens, and tissue culture propagation.
 Career opportunities in vegetable and fruit science include jobs as field representatives and farm consultants, food processors, agricultural chemical suppliers, and produce brokers.